 Patients receiving radiation therapy should be advised to avoid sun exposure by covering the treated area with protective clothing or SPF 50+ broad-spectrum sunscreen.
 Also, avoid topical skin irritants, such as perfumes, deodorants, and alcohol-based lotions, and don’t scratch of the affected area.

-A total of 33 treatments of proton radiation were received between Aug 2017 and Sept 2017.
-As noted above, this was her second bout with breast cancer.
+A total of 33 treatments of proton radiation were received between August 2017 and September 2017.
+This was her second bout with breast cancer.
 The first occurred in 2001 and was also Intraductal Carcinoma in the right breast.
 She underwent two lumpectomies followed by a mastectomy and four rounds of chemotherapy.

 “I hope this finds you well and that NeoGenesis is thriving.
 Would it be possible to get some more Recovery, Skin Serum, and Moisturizer?
 They really seem to be helping with the radiation reaction redness and sensitivity.
 I had a facial today and the therapist commented that she saw major improvements over the last time (about 4 months ago), including reduced actinic keratosis on my nose.
 I attribute that to the NeoGenesis products, since they are what I am using.” ~ RS

 “With a 2nd degree burn from a chemical peel, I was desperate for relief.
 Unfortunately, a plastic surgeon recommended a peel just 2 weeks prior to radiation.
 The peel was on my chest adjacent to my cancer, on my breast.
 The Recovery by NeoGenesis provided immediate relief.
 The blisters repaired and the skin smoothed out.
 The redness has dissipated and I am still seeing improvement.
 I am also using the Recovery serum on my breast and I am into the 9th day of radiation and not showing signs of redness.
 I plan to use the serum throughout radiation to prevent blistering and scarring.” ~ DW